PRTG Manual: Monitoring via SNMP

 To use SNMP for monitoring purposes, it is necessary that User Datagram Protocol (UDP) packets can be bidirectionally sent from the PRTG core server to the target device.
 This is usually the case in LANs and intranets.
 For connections across the internet, to a perimeter network (also known as DMZ, demilitarized zone, and screened subnet), or for WAN connections, some changes to the traversed firewalls might be necessary.

 Keep in mind that SNMP v1 and v2c are no secure protocols, so you should not use them on the internet or with data connections that are not secure.
 Only SNMP v3 supports encryption.

 To better understand and set up SNMP sensors, you might want to learn more about the principles of object identifiers (OID) and Management Information Base (MIB) files.

-For more information about this topic, see the Knowledge Base: How do SNMP, MIBs and OIDs work?
+For more information, see the Knowledge Base: How do SNMP, MIBs and OIDs work?

-For an overview and details about all SNMP sensors, see section List of Available Sensor Types.
+For more information about all SNMP sensors, see section List of Available Sensor Types.